Wood Burning Stoves

-Wood burning fireplace makes use of wood predominantly as its source of fuel.
+Wood burning stoves makes use of wood predominantly as its source of fuel.
 Hardwood is usually the recommended option as they produce more heat and tend to last longer in the hearth with little smoke.

-Woods need to be carefully chopped and treated before they can be used in the fireplace.
+Wood need to be carefully chopped and treated before they can be used in the fireplace.
 The treatment will not only help the wood to burn more steadily but also residue the amount of smoke it emits.

 This way, you get to control the level of this residue before it increases to dangerously high levels which may become harmful to your health.

-Wood burning fireplace often requires a lot of work, most of which cannot be automated at this moment and will require manual effort to be carried out.
+Wood burning stoves often requires a lot of work, most of which cannot be automated at this moment and will require manual effort to be carried out.
 For instance, to keep the fire running, you’ll need to bring in wood.
 This may involve you buying or cutting down trees yourself and chopping them into smaller sizes.